[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 2. Go to the Apple Watch app on your iPhone.

-3. Navigate to the My Watch tab, then tap All Watches.
+3. Open the My Watch tab, then tap All Watches.

 4. Unpair Apple Watch from your iPhone